gaehlerm/SoftwareEngineering/README.md

 Implementation of interfaces shouldn't blindly follow the "is a" principle.
 This is only a rule of thumb and not sufficient.
 Instead the implementations really have to share the same interface.

 For example credit cards and Paypal should not implement the same payment system interface, even though they are both payment methods.
-The credit card requires a card number, while Paypal requires an email address.
+The credit card requires a card number, while Paypal requires an email address [https://youtu.be/pTB30aXS77U?t=455].
 This leads to the situation where you don't know what the payment interface should take as an input argument.

 ```py
 class Payment: